 f.
 Grades on peer-related papers before the papers are collected and recorded by a teacher.

+F. Education Support Services Data

+"Education support services data" means data on individuals collected, created, maintained, used, or disseminated relating to programs administered by a government entity or entity under contract with a government entity designed to eliminate disparities and advance equities in educational achievement for youth by coordinating services available to participants, regardless of the youth's involvement with other government services.
+Education support services data does not include welfare data under Minnesota Statutes section 13.46.

+Unless otherwise provided by law, all education support services data are private data on individuals and must not be disclosed except according to Minnesota Statutes section 13.05 or a court order.

-F. Eligible Student
+G. Eligible Student

 “Eligible student” means a student who has attained eighteen (18) years of age or is attending an institution of post-secondary education.

-G. Juvenile Justice System
+H. Juvenile Justice System

 “Juvenile justice system” includes criminal justice agencies and the judiciary when involved in juvenile justice activities.

-H. Legitimate Educational Interest
+I. Legitimate Educational Interest

 “Legitimate educational interest” includes an interest directly related to classroom instruction, teaching, student achievement and progress, discipline of a student, student health and welfare, and the ability to respond to a request for education data.
 It includes a person’s need to know in order to: